Zabrimus/vdr-jonglisto/README.md

 ### channelmap.conf editor (epg2vdr daemon)
 The configuration of channelmap.conf for the epg2vdr daemon can be done via Jonglisto.
 It supports currently different epg provider (all german).
 The mapping could be done via drag and drop.
 The configuration itself is saved into the internal database.
 If the configuration is done well, the included auto-mapping tool will create a reasonable channelmap.conf.
 Included is a configuration which is reasonable for my cable provider.
+It is also possible to sort the channels in the epg2vdr database according to your personal sorting.

 ### channel sorting
 It is possible to create channel groups and sort channels via drag and drop.
 The final channels.conf can then be downloaded.